BradleyCodeU/bradleycodeu.github.io/_gdad/css/multipagepizzasite2.md

 ### Each person will ADD ONE NEW PAGE (with an h1, text, and image) to the site.

-Add an [HTML comment](https://www.w3schools.com/html/html_comments.asp) on each page that says the name of the programmer.
+You MUST add an [HTML comment](https://www.w3schools.com/html/html_comments.asp) on each page that says the name of the programmer.
 For example, `<!-- coded by Mr. Riley -->`

 The FINAL number of pages in the project is determined by the number of people:
   - 2 people = index.html homepage plus 4 other pages (add 2 new pages)